 Bamford, along with other “radicals” Healy and Johnson, were charged with “a seditious conspiracy to overthrow the government” and sentenced to one year jail in Lincoln.
 They had marched with 6,000 at Peterloo, forbidding even walking sticks from their fellow radicals to ensure a peaceful protest, but were arrested for their part in it.

-He arrived at the Lincoln Castle gaol on May 17th 1820 and, agreeing not to talk politics with other prisoners, was treated as a debtor rather than a felon.
+Samuel Bamford arrived at the Lincoln Castle gaol from Manchester on May 17th 1820 and, agreeing not to talk politics with other prisoners, was treated as a debtor rather than a felon.
 In fact, the prison Governor, John Merryweather, and other Lincoln magistrates went out of the way to show Bamford the utmost consideration.

 On his release, Bamford left the world of politics and made a living as a poet and writer.
 His autobiography “Passages in the Life of a Radical” (1841) describes his imprisonment in Lincoln, and specifically a description of the double hanging of the housebreakers David Booth and John Pariah, hanged in 1821.